WSFL-TV: Analog-to-digital conversion

-WSFL-TV ended regular programming on its analog signal, over UHF channel 39, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 19, using virtual channel 39.
+WBZL began broadcasting a digital signal on December 1, 2001.
+WSFL-TV ended regular programming on its analog signal, over UHF channel 39, on June 12, 2009, the official digital television transition date.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 19.

+WSFL relocated its signal from channel 19 to channel 27 on April 5, 2019, as a result of the 2016 United States wireless spectrum auction.